Futures

 print(f'Finished in {perf_counter() - start_time:.3f} seconds')

-Shoes: You should wear waterproof, sturdy boots with good traction, such as hiking boots or work boots, to keep your feet dry and prevent slipping in the mud.
+Shoes: You should wear waterproof boots with deep treads, such as rubber wellington boots or hiking boots, to provide traction and keep your feet dry.

 With Async Futures